-Pentavalent pillar[5]arene-based glycoclusters and their multivalent binding to pathogenic bacterial lectins - Archive ouverte HAL Access content directly
+Pentavalent pillar[5]arene-based glycoclusters and their multivalent binding to pathogenic bacterial lectins - Université de Lyon Access content directly

 Journal Articles Organic & Biomolecular Chemistry Year : 2016